Martin Savage (Irish republican): Funeral

 Savage's body was taken by British military and an inquest was held into his death.
-The inquest was attended by his brother and his employer William Kirk, who described the dead paramilitary as "a steady, sober and industrious young man, gentlemanly in manner and extremely courteous."
+The inquest was attended by his brother and his employer, the Presbyterian William Kirk, in whose provision merchant's at 137 North Strand Road, Savage had been sub-manager.
+Kirk described Savage as "a steady, sober and industrious young man, gentlemanly in manner and extremely courteous."

 After the inquest, Savage's body was handed over to his relatives.
 His remains lay overnight at Broadstone Station before departing for Sligo where it was met at Collooney railway station by a large crowd.
 His coffin, draped in an Irish Tricolour, was carried over two miles at shoulder height to his family's burial ground.
 It was buried with military honours in his native Ballisodare, County Sligo.

 Breen noted that "the cortege was several miles long, the Parish Priest attended and recited the last prayer, while the Royal Irish Constabulary, armed with guns, surrounded the graveyard.
 "However, I suppose, this was the best tribute they could have paid to a gallant soldier, even though they did not mean it that way".

 Legacy

 In 1948, the National Graves Association erected a memorial to Savage close to the site of the ambush at Ashtown Roundabout.
 There is an annual commemoration of his death at the site of the ambush.

 There have also been a number of streets and public places named after him including Martin Savage Place in County Meath, Martin Savage Road and the home of St. Oliver Plunkett's Eoghan Ruadh GAA club, Martin Savage Park in County Dublin and Martin Savage Terrace near the centre of Sligo Town.

 The Ashtown Fianna Fáil Cumann, named after Savage, hold an annual commemoration on the Sunday after the anniversary of his death at the Ashtown memorial site.
 Since 2002, the Sinn Féin Joe McDonnell Cumann hold an annual rally on the anniversary of his death also.

-The Coen/Savage (East Sligo) Sinn Féin Cumann also hold a wreath laying ceremony every Easter Sunday morning at Martin Savage's graveside in Ballisodare, Co.
-Sligo.
+The Coen/Savage (East Sligo) Sinn Féin Cumann also hold a wreath laying ceremony every Easter Sunday morning at Martin Savage's graveside in Ballisodare, County Sligo.